aws-samples/cryoem-on-aws-parallel-cluster/README.md

 Lower operational burden, more “serverless” style.

-For detailed guidance on running Cryo-EM workloads using CryoSPARC with AWS ParallelCluster, refer to the Guidance [README](PCSREADME.md).
+For detailed guidance on running Cryo-EM workloads using CryoSPARC with AWS Parallel Computing Service (PCS), refer to the Guidance [README](PCSREADME.md).

 Below is the architecture for the AWS PCS Guidance.